Jonathan Moya: Deportivo Saprissa

 On 24 May 2017, it was officially confirmed his return to Saprissa, to face the upcoming season.
 He had to wait until 20 August because of the issues with his international pass, to make his first appearance in the Torneo Apertura.
 Jonathan replaced Juan Bustos Golobio at the 70th minute and gave an assist to David Ramírez, who scored the goal of the 1–0 victory over Universidad de Costa Rica at the "Fello" Meza.
 Moya hit a net on 17 September, in the dying minutes over Guadalupe, enough for the 1–0 triumph.
 He finished the championship with nineteen matches played, seven goals and provided three assists.
 His team ended trophyless.

 As a result of the new players in the team, who have a chance to be part of the official squad at the 2018 World Cup, Moya was relegated to the bench by the coach Vladimir Quesada.
 Because of that and combined with the fact that his contract with the team was about to expire, there were formal conversations on 5 March with Alajuelense to acquire his services in the next season.

 FC Anyang

 After three successful seasons in Liga FPD with Alajuelense, on January 11, 2021, the club announced that Moya would join South Korean team FC Anyang on loan for the rest of the year.
 Playing in K League 2, the forward registered his third experience outside his native country, as well as the first one in the Asian continent: plus, he became in the process the fourth Costa Rican player to join the South Korean professional football system, after Jeaustin Campos, Elias Aguilar and Marco Ureña.

-On November 30th 2021 it was announced that Moya had signed a permanent contract with FC Anyang.
+On November 30, 2021, it was announced that Moya had signed a permanent contract with FC Anyang.

+Hyderabad FC

+On 12 July 2023, Indian Super League club Hyderabad announced the signing of Moya ahead of the 2023–24 season.

+Al-Bukiryah

+On 20 August 2025, Moya joined Saudi First Division League club Al-Bukiryah.

+Career statistics

 International career

 After representing Costa Rica at under-17 and under-20 levels, Moya made his main squad debut on 14 September 2014, replacing David Ramírez in the dying minutes of a 2–1 win against Guatemala, for the year's Copa Centroamericana.